 If you’re ready to start writing your own Will, get in touch with a professional such as a solicitor, or contact the Oxfam bequests team, who will be happy to guide you through the process or point you in the direction of services that are suitable for your situation.

-If you’re considering including a charity in your legacy, try using our handy Will Wording as a guide on how to get started.
+If you’re considering including a charity in your legacy, try using our handy Will Wording guide on how to get started.

 What to include when writing your Will